 One of the most important pieces of advice she ever remembers receiving was from an interview on Pensado's Place with engineer Tom Elmhirst, who said to stop looking at the screen while mixing.
 As producers and mix engineers, it's easy to become overwhelmed by the visuals of a session, or even how your EQ looks.
 What truly matters is the sound.
 Since hearing that advice, she's always tried to use her ears more, and listen to her mixes with her eyes closed.

 Jamie hopes to help students do the same thing, using their ears to create better sounds and productions.
-You can hear more of her work here.

 with Dan Freeman